tmastersmart/pi-talk/README.md

 I created this set of scripts because I could not find one online that would allow me to make my PI thats outside on a PA speaker speak from commands sent by hubitat.

-Wnn I searched they said it could not be done without a cloud.
 This allows your pi to speak offline.
-The voics settungs are default and I would like to see any settings you make.
 =========================================================================================